Transient hepatic attenuation differences

 Transient hepatic attenuation differences (THAD) lesions refer to areas of parenchymal enhancement visible during the hepatic artery phase on helical CT.
 They are thought to be a physiological phenomenon caused by the dual hepatic blood supply.
-Occasionally they may be associated with hepatic tumours such as a hepatocellular carcinoma 2.
+Occasionally, they may be associated with hepatic tumors such as hepatocellular carcinoma.

 Four pathogenic mechanisms have been described: